 Correct driver settings make a big difference.
 Always check the printer driver before printing.

-Print quality mode Set the printer to high or best mode.
-This slows printing slightly but improves detail and color control.
+- Print quality mode: Set the printer to high or best mode.
+This slows printing slightly but improves detail and colour control.

-Color adjustment Turn off automatic color correction if your printer allows it.
-This helps keep colors more natural and avoids over-saturation.
+- Colour adjustment: Turn off automatic colour correction if your printer allows it.
+This helps keep colours more natural and avoids over-saturation.

 | Setting | Recommended Choice |